 This lovely Grade I listed building has a history stretching back to 1115, and there may have been a much earlier Saxon building on the site.
 The first priest was installed in 1170 by Archbishop Thomas Becket, his last official act before his murder in Canterbury Cathedral.
 The medieval church was heavily restored by George Gilbert Scott in 1864 and as a result much of the interior has a Victorian feel.

 The most interesting historic feature is the Sidney Chapel, which holds memorials to the Sidneys of Penshurst Place.
 The oldest memorial is a broken effigy to Stephen de Pencester (d.
 1299).
 Far more ornate is the tomb of Sir William Sidney (d.
 1554), grandfather of the Elizabethan poet Sir Philip Sidney.
-A cross commemorates Thomas Bullayen, brother of Queen Anne Boleyn.
+A cross commemorates Thomas Bullayen (Bullen), brother of Queen Anne Boleyn.
 As you can tell, spelling in Tudor times was erratic and inconsistent.

-The village itself is filled with pretty timber-framed buildings, but perhaps the ost picturesque building is the post office, with an entrance shaped like a huge horseshoe.
+The village itself is filled with pretty timber-framed buildings, but perhaps the most picturesque building is the post office, with an entrance shaped like a huge horseshoe.